jkinkead/scalariform/README.rst

 Default: ``false``

-Align class/function parameters (modifiers and name, type, and defaults) in three columns.
+Align class/function parameters names in the same column.

 For example, if ``false``, then: